Hertzole/advanced-level-editor/docs/docs/serialization/about-serialization.md

 ALE will attempt to serialize all your exposed components and custom fields.
-The serialization backend is provided by [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) to enable fast and performant serialization both to Binary and JSON.
+The serialization backend is provided by [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) to enable fast and performant serialization both to Binary and JSON ([see JSON note](/docs/serialization/json-serialization)).

 ## Exposed Components